World Without Waste

 The third volunteer day took place between the 28th of February and the 1st of March 2020, in Tiszaszalka.
 During the weekend, one of the most polluted floodplain forests of Tisza, Natura 2000 was cleaned of the waste accumulated there, with the help of Plastic Cup and CocaCola Hungary volunteers.
 Just like in 2019, CocaCola Hungary provided accommodation and catering for all volunteers participating in the project through The CocaCola Foundation in 2020 as well.
 The professional handling, delivery and recycling of garbage is ensured by the Association of Environmental Service Providers and Manufacturers, the National Coordination of Waste Management and Asset Management Plc and the North-Alföld Environment Management Ltd. Based on the previous experiences and the high number of participants, approximately 3 tonnes of waste was collected over the three days.

-Thanks to success of the program, the Tisza clean-up and education program can continue for another full year from September 2021, with an additional $150,000 grant.
+With this joint effort, the target set in 2019 – to collect 80 tonnes of waste – was achieved.
+Thanks to the succes of the program, the Tisza clean-up and awarness-raising program could continue from September 2021, with an additional $150,000 grant.
 In this next phase, the goal is to execute programs that can reach significant behaviour change at the source of the river Tisza, to get closer to the sources of the problem and to find a long-term solution.

 The official closure of the first two-year phase and the announcement about its continuation was topped with a volunteering day on the 27th of August 2021 in Kisköre.
 More than 50 Coca-Cola volunteers collected nearly 650 kg of waste, which was later sorted with the help of Plastic Cup volunteers.